grajulu0519/programmingassignment/README.md

 ## Information

-This project fetches the client information from the webpage and displays the details of the customer wit latitude and longitude of the customer's address.
+This project fetches the client information from the webpage and displays the details of the customer with latitude and longitude of the customer's address.

+It also validates the customer details using validation bean.

 ## Instruction